MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-library.md

 * [Tabs](../../tabs/what-are-tabs.md)
 * [Dialogs (referred as task modules in TeamsJS v1.x)](../../task-modules-and-cards/what-are-task-modules.md)

-With version `2.0.0`, the existing TeamsJS library (`@microsoft/teams-js`, or simply `TeamsJS`) is refactored to enable [Teams apps to run in Outlook and Microsoft 365 app](/microsoftteams/platform/m365-apps/overview), in addition to Microsoft Teams.
+Starting with version `2.0.0`, the existing TeamsJS library (`@microsoft/teams-js`, or simply `TeamsJS`) is refactored to enable [Teams apps to run in Outlook and Microsoft 365 app](/microsoftteams/platform/m365-apps/overview), in addition to Microsoft Teams.
 From a functional perspective, the latest version of TeamsJS supports all existing (v.1.x.x) Teams app functionality while adding the optional ability to host Teams apps in Outlook and Microsoft 365 app.

 Here's the current versioning guidance for various app scenarios: